sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

   >>> cube_unitful = NDCube(cube, unit=u.ct)

 then adding or subtracting an array or unitless number will raise an error.
-In such cases, we must use a `~astropy.unit.Quantity` with a compatible unit:
+In such cases, we must use a `~astropy.units.Quantity` with a compatible unit:

 .. code-block:: python